 I’m really excited to share a new beanie pattern with you all today.
 I’ve been working on this one for a couple weeks now, and it feels so good to finally hit publish.
 It seems like each year has its own trends in winter hats.
 But textured beanies always seem to be really popular, which is great, because I love working with texture.
 I put a fun little twist on this crochet slouch hat pattern by writing it so that you can make it with yarn bobble or you can add beads!
 I hope you all enjoy the XOXO Slouch Hat.

-The following is a free pattern for a Newborn to adult sized hat.
-If you would like to purchase a detailed, ad-free PDF version of this pattern for sizes Newborn to Adult, please visit my Etsy or Ravelry shop.
+The following is a free pattern available for use on my website.
+If you would like to purchase a detailed, ad-free PDF version of this pattern, please visit my Etsy or Ravelry shop.
+All rights reserved.

 One of my favorite style of beanies is worked from the brim up.
 When I began designing this hat, I knew I wanted to add texture along the way.
 So I picked a few fun stitches and decided to break them up with a camel stitch.